-Some people are happier after a few sessions; others need more.
+Some people feel happier after a few sessions; others need more.
 We will regularly review progress to check whether you are ‘done’ or to confirm that we are still on the right track and establish what is still left to do.

 What will I talk about?

 The sessions are your opportunity to talk about whatever you want.
-At the end of the day there is no 'wrong' thing to bring and no issue is too big or too small.
+At the end of the day there is no 'wrong' thing to bring, and no issue is too big or too small.